Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 Uniform Grid filter changes the coordinate system of the input mesh to that of the user-specified regular mesh.
 Input fields are sampled at the vertex locations of the defined output geometry.
 For the output geometry, users must specify the field (`field`) to be sampled, and have the option to specify the origin (`origin`), the number of points along each axis (`dims`) from the origin, and the spacing between these points (`spacing`).
-If the `origin` and `spacing` are not specified, `dims` will be equally spaced across the extents of each axis.
+If the `origin` and `spacing` are not specified, `dims` will be equally spaced across the full extents of each axis.

 For distributed data, the final output of this filter is composited on the root process, and ties for sampled points are handled by taking the average of all valid values.